oVirt/ovirt-site/source/documentation/admin-guide/chap-Storage.md

 Any POSIX compliant file system used as a storage domain in oVirt must be a clustered file system, such as Global File System 2 (GFS2), and must support sparse files and direct I/O. The Common Internet File System (CIFS), for example, does not support direct I/O, making it incompatible with oVirt.

    **Important:** Do **not** mount NFS storage by creating a POSIX compliant file system Storage Domain.
 Always create an NFS Storage Domain instead.
+   {: .alert .alert-info}

 **Attaching POSIX Compliant File System Storage**